Mission: Outpost

 Since launching publicly on October 16, 2016, the clear and evident grace of God on Cornerstone Church-Detroit has often been overwhelming.
 Time and time again, through providence and provision, The Lord has confirmed His presence with us.

-By God’s grace it seems just as my wife and I were merely dreaming in our living room of one day planting a church, God swiftly transformed our hearts’ burden into a diverse, Christ centered, discipleship focused, church-planting family.
+By God’s grace it seems just as we were merely dreaming in our living room of one day planting a church, God swiftly transformed our hearts’ burden into a diverse, Christ centered, discipleship focused, church-planting family.
 One whose impact is rippling through our city and beyond!

 We have planted deep roots in Northwest Detroit.
-Since our beginning, we have partnered with local schools, The City of Detroit, other churches and orchestrated many service projects and mission trips.
+Since our beginning, we have partnered with a number of local schools, The City of Detroit, other churches and orchestrated many service projects and mission trips.

-For example, in 2016, before our public launch, we commercially cleared, boarded up and secured 13 abandoned homes in our community with the assistance of several partnering churches through the Project Nehemiah initiative.
-In 2020, in partnership with one of our supporting churches, we hosted a mission trip where we served two local elementary schools and several other urban churches; clearing lots, painting classrooms and sharing the gospel.
+Whether in 2016, before our public launch, we commercially cleared, boarded up and secured 13 abandoned homes in our community with the assistance of several partnering churches through the Project Nehemiah initiative.
+To this summer of 2023, where we are leading a collection of churches in our Serve Saturday day of service, supporting three local schools we partner with; taking on clean-up, painting, landscaping and more.
+Over the years we have consistently executed projects like these, large and small, year in and year out.

-Additionally in April 2020, while witnessing the ravaging impact COVID-19 was having on our city we set out to bless those who had been hit hardest.
+In April 2020, while witnessing the ravaging impact COVID-19 was having on our city we set out to bless those who had been hit hardest.
 We began our Cornerstone Cares program, offering prayer, counseling and financial support to residents of Metro Detroit.
-As of February 2021 we've been able to raise close to $40K specifically for this effort, and support dozens of individuals and families struggling with employment, housing and homelessness, medical expenses, educational expenses and food insecurity, as a result of the pandemic.
+Through May 2021 we we're able to raise over $40K specifically for this effort.
+By July of 2022 we had stewarded these resources towards the support of close to 50 families and individuals, overwhelmingly women with children (~85%).

-Despite still being in our infancy as a church, we have already seen our vision to plant other churches come to fruition and we continue to be a hub for urban church planting through Church in Hard Places.
+From the very beginning we have had a vision to plant other churches and saw this come to fruition within our first two years and we continue to be a hub for urban church planting through Church in Hard Places.

 In 2018, our first Church Planting Resident, Drew Ansley, and his family were sent out to plant Refuge Church in Southwest Detroit.